jeffboichuk/ice-marketing/12-just-b-case-discussion.md

 2. How should JUST bring the chicken nuggets described in
 @yemen-boichuk-cian-2018-b to market?
-Choose a single element of the marketing mix and create a 60-second elevator pitch for JUST Co-Founder and CEO [Josh Tetrick][], who will be video conferencing into class for this session.
+Choose a single element of the marketing mix and create a 60-second elevator pitch for JUST Co-Founder and CEO [Josh Tetrick][] or another relevant member of the team, who will be video conferencing into class for this session.

 Prepare an answer to this question as you would if you were working on a consulting project for Tetrick in "the real world," with the goal of persuading